refinedev/refine/documentation/blog/2024-09-19-react-use-memo.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on January 17, 2024 to reflect the latest changes to the React useMemo API and to provide a more explanations of how React.useMemo() works._**
+**This article was last updated on September 19, 2024, to add sections on the latest changes to the React useMemo API and provide more detailed explanations of how `useMemo()` works.**

 ## Introduction